brkcnr/brkcnr/README.md

-# brkcnr
+# whoami

-I'm Burak, a computer science student with a passion for learning and growing.
+I'm Burak Çınar, a computer science student with a passion for learning and growing.

 - I'm currently working on improving my Go programming skills
 - Learning and growing in full stack development